User Guide (Latest)

 Copied!

-1. Estimated GPU Duration: predicted runtime of the app if it was run on GPU.
+3. Estimated GPU Duration: predicted runtime of the app if it was run on GPU.
 It is the sum of the accelerated operator durations and ML functions duration(if applicable) along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.

 The lower the estimated GPU duration, the higher the “Estimated Speed-up”.
 The processed applications or queries are ranked by the “Estimated Speed-up”.
-Based on how high the estimated speed-up, the tool classifies the applications into the following different categories:

-In addition to the recommendation, the Qualification tool reports a set of metrics in tasks of SQL Dataframe operations within the scope of: “Entire App”; “Stages”; and “Execs”.
+In addition to the recommendation, the Qualification tool reports a set of metrics in tasks of SQL Dataframe operations within the scope of: “Entire App”; “Stages”; and “Execs.”
 The report is divided into three main levels.
-The fields of each level are described in details in the following sections: Detailed App Report, Stages report, and Execs report.
+The fields of each level are described in details in the following sections: Entire App Report, Stages report, and Execs report.
 Then we describe the output formats and their file locations in Output Formats section.

 The report represents the entire app execution, including unsupported operators and non-SQL operations.
+This file is saved as rapids_4_spark_qualification_output/rapids_4_spark_qualification_output.csv.

 1. App Name